ingararntzen/timingdocs/docs/source/index.rst

    let to = new TimingObject();

-The :ref:`timingobject` is the central core of this programming model.
-You may think of it as a timeline with controls.
-If you set velocity, the position will increase in time according to that velocity.
+The :ref:`timingobject` is the central concept of the timingsrc programming model.
+In essence, the timingobject is a timeline with an API for control.
+If you set velocity, the position on the timeline will increase in time according to that velocity.
 The timing object additionally supports behavior like time-shifting, different velocities (including backwards), and acceleration.

 Timing Converter